The 5 Keys were a "Groups' Group." Almost every singer I've ever interviewed places the 5 Keys (along with the Moonglows and

 Why the flurry of recording (eleven songs recorded in thirteen days)?
 Rudy had gotten his draft notice, and Aladdin was stockpiling as many songs with the "5 Keys sound" as possible.

 Rudy's replacement was Ulysses K. Hicks, another Newport News singer that they'd met during their Jefferson Theater amateur days, and one who could range from falsetto to bass.
 The 5 Keys were now Maryland Pierce, Ulysses Hicks, Ripley Ingram, Dickie Smith, and Bernie West (along with a couple of Joe Joneses).
+(At a show in Connecticut sometime in 1953, they took the only known photo with the "7 Keys".)

 On October 16, they began a four-day appearance at the Farm Dell Club in Dayton, Ohio.
 Later that month they appeared at Uncle Tom's Plantation in Detroit.
 Also in October the next Aladdin record was issued: "I Cried For You," coupled with "Serve Another Round."
 (This latter song was another 5 Keys' opus that found its way into someone else's repertoire: Chicago's 5 Thrills cut the song under the title "Feel So Good.")